repmus-docs/DjazzDocs/content/3_API/5_improvisation/1_generator_components/_index.md

 {{< /mermaid >}}

-The generator uses the beat number when improvise mode is not on; it uses this to play the next beat or a different beat if one has been selected by the user.
-In improvise mode, the beat number is not considered.
-The label produced by the analyzer is used, as described above.

 The beat generator can play in two modes: score player and improviser.
 Each of these also contain two modes: play at the tempo given by the tap, or play at a different speed: double speed, quadruple speed, half speed, and one and a half speed.
 This speed change is controlled